Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Large Sample Properties

 B.1 imposes some regularity on the tails of the conditional potential outcomes.
 B.2 defines the $L_2$ and uniform approximation rates using the basis functions for function class $\mathcal{G}$.
 If the basis is sufficiently rich to span $\mathcal{G}$, we say it is correctly specified and $c_k \rightarrow 0$ as $k \rightarrow \infty$.
 However, our results allow for the case of misspecification, i.e.~$c_k \not\rightarrow 0$.
 This is a standard characterization in the literature on nonparametric series methods, see e.g.~\citeA{Belloni2015SomeResults} for more details and examples.

 B.3 is crucial: It requires high-quality approximation capabilities of the first-stage machine learning methods for the nuisance quantities.
 In the case of a finite-dimensional, bounded basis $\sup_{z\in\mathcal{Z}}||b(z)||_{\infty} < C$ and finite $J$, the conditions can be simplified to $\sqrt{nk}s_{0,n,2}(s_{n,2} + m_{n,2}) = o(1)$.
 This means that the products of the nuisance quantities for the conditional control propensity and treatment propensities/potential outcome means have to converge at least at rate $o((nk)^{-1/2})$ identical to conditional ATE estimation in \citeA{Semenova2021DebiasedFunctions}.
-This flexible rate requirement is a consequence of the Neyman-orthogonality of the moment function with regards to the nuisance parameters $\eta$.
-In the simple case of a fixed basis (e.g.~a constant univariate basis as in unconditional binary ATE estimation) it reduces to the well-known requirement in the double/de-biased machine learning literature that the nuisance functions have to be of rate $o(n^{-1/4})$ \cite{Chernozhukov2018}.
+With fixed basis, as in unconditional binary ATE estimation, it reduces to the well-known requirement that nuisance functions attain rate $o(n^{-1/4})$ \cite{Chernozhukov2018}.
 For many treatments $J\rightarrow\infty$, flexible $k$, and/or machine learning estimators, the convergence requirements can be more demanding.
 We discuss these cases and corresponding rate requirements in Section \ref{sec_addNote_SUPER1}.

-B.4 controls the approximation error from linearization of the estimator taking into account the unknown design matrix $Q$ of increasing dimension.
-The condition is equivalent to the one required for linearization in conventional least squares series estimation \cite{Belloni2015SomeResults}.
-This suggests that, for more specific series methods such splines \cite{huang2003local} and local partitioning estimators \cite{Cattaneo2020LargeEstimators}, the rate can be improved to $\sqrt{\xi_k^2 \log k/n}(1+ \sqrt{\log k}l_kc_k)$, see also \citeA{Belloni2015SomeResults}, Section 4 and \citeA{Cattaneo2020LargeEstimators}, Remark SA-4 (page 12) of their supplemental appendix.
-Note that this rate does not depend on $J$ as, for linearization, the treatment dimension enters only through estimation of the expanding set of nuisance parameters.
+B.4 controls the approximation error from linearization taking into account the unknown design matrix $Q$ of increasing dimension.
+The condition is equivalent to linearization in conventional least squares series estimation \cite{Belloni2015SomeResults}.\footnote{This suggests that, for specific series methods such as splines \cite{Huang2003LocalRegression} and local partitioning estimators \cite{Cattaneo2020LargeEstimators}, the rate can be improved to $\sqrt{\xi_k^2 \log k/n}(1+ \sqrt{\log k}l_kc_k)$, see also \citeA{Belloni2015SomeResults}, Section 4 and \citeA{Cattaneo2020LargeEstimators}, Remark SA-4 of their supplemental appendix.} Note that this rate does not depend on $J$ as, for linearization, the treatment dimension enters only through estimation of the expanding set of nuisance parameters.
 Once the difference between true and estimated nuisance parameters is controlled for via B.3, there is no difference to the standard series estimation/binary ATE case with no or known nuisances.